Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 ### Number of messages returned does not match number requested in batch receive

-When attempting to do a batch receive, i.e. passing a `maxMessages` of 2 or greater to the [ReceiveMessagesAsync][ReceiveMessages] method, you are not guaranteed to receive the number of messages requested, even if the queue or subscription has that many messages available at that time, and even if the entire configured `maxWaitTime` has not yet elapsed.
-The way that it works is once the first message comes over the wire, the receiver will wait an additional 20ms for any additional messages up to the max number of messages requested.
+When attempting to do a batch receive, i.e. passing a `maxMessages` value of 2 or greater to the [ReceiveMessagesAsync][ReceiveMessages] method, you are not guaranteed to receive the number of messages requested, even if the queue or subscription has that many messages available at that time, and even if the entire configured `maxWaitTime` has not yet elapsed.
+To maximize throughput and avoid lock expiration, once the first message comes over the wire, the receiver will wait an additional 20ms for any additional messages before dispatching the messages for processing.
 The `maxWaitTime` applies to how long the receiver will wait to receive the *first* message - subsequent messages will be waited for 20ms.
-Therefore your application should not assume that all messages available will be received in one call.
+Therefore, your application should not assume that all messages available will be received in one call.

 ### Message or session lock is lost before lock expiration time

 The Service Bus service leverages the AMQP protocol, which is stateful.
 Due to the nature of the protocol, if the link that connects the client and the service is detached after a message is received, but before the message is settled, the message is not able to be settled on reconnecting the link.
-Links can be detached due to a network outage, or due to the service enforced 10 minute idle timeout.
-The reconnection of the link happens behind the scenes as a part of any operation that requires the link, i.e. settling or receiving messages.
+Links can be detached due to a short-term transient network failure, a network outage, or due to the service enforced 10-minute idle timeout.
+The reconnection of the link happens automatically as a part of any operation that requires the link, i.e. settling or receiving messages.
 Because of this, you may encounter `ServiceBusException` with `Reason` of `MessageLockLost` or `SessionLockLost` even if the lock expiration time has not yet passed.

 ### How to browse scheduled or deferred messages